-After experimenting with just a couple savings accounts, we found that our spending habits caused us to spend too much money.
-A great way to remedy this is by opening up multiple savings accounts in order to actually save money.
-If the money isn’t in the household checking account, then we don’t spend it.
+After experimenting with a couple of savings accounts, we found that our spending habits caused us to spend too much money.
+A great way to remedy this is by opening up multiple savings accounts in order to keep your money separate.

 Test out different saving ideas and find the one that works best for your personality.
 Don’t feel guilty if you’re a spender, or have a hard time saving money.